-Our intention is to help you know the bankruptcy process in Canada.
+Our intention is to help you understand the bankruptcy process in Canada.

 What is Bankruptcy?

 Simply put bankruptcy is a legal resolution for debts.
-It falls under the bankruptcy and insolvency act and only becomes an option where a person cannot pay the debts.
+It falls under the Bankruptcy and Insolvency Act and is an option for insolvent persons.

 What Are the Steps Involved in Declaring Bankruptcy?